 A lease is a form of contract whereby the Council (lessee) pays an annual charge which is comprised of capital and interest to the finance company (lessor) for the use of an asset.
 This is normally used for vehicles, plant, furniture and equipment.
-Up until financial year 2022/23 these were not all required to be accounted for on the Council's balance sheet, however as noted above this changes from financial year 2022/223, with most leases now requiring to be accounted for on the balance sheet.
+Up until financial year 2024/25 these are not all required to be accounted for on the Council's balance sheet, however this changes from financial year 2024/25, where most leases will be accounted for on the balance sheet.